Nikita07558/Team_Meraki_Multi-Modal_Attendance_System/README.md

 - 🔄 Voice Authentication (integration pending)
 - 🗺️ Location Check(integration pending)

+  ##  Work in Progress

+- To save embeddings in database for scalability.
+- Exploring liveness detection or blink detection for anti-spoofing.

 ## 🛠️ How to Run (Coming Soon)
 Setup instructions and dependencies will be added once the modules are connected.